Zooce/School-Notes/README.md

 ## Cloning a public class repo, but pushing to a private one

-If the class repo is organized such that there is a single class repo with all of the projects inside (the way it should be), then there's a very simple way to manaage this.
+If the class repo is organized such that there is a single class repo with all of the projects inside (the way it should be), then there's a very simple way to manage this.
 Essentially, you create an empty private repo and add it as a remote to the cloned class repo.

 First, create an empty private repo on Github.
 Next, clone the _public_ repo on your local machine.
 ```